gocd/go-cookbook/README.md

 ### Java

-Please note that java (>= 7) is needed to run Go server and agents.
+Please note that java 8 is recommended to run Go server and agents.
 This cookbook sets `node['java']['jdk_version']` at `force_default` level but it may not work properly when you include `java` in node run_list before `gocd` cookbook.
 The safest approach is to set java version in node attributes (in a role or environment).